Virus-hit Paris bookshop Shakespeare & Co appeals for help

 While the bookshop is a Paris institution, Whitman still maintains her eccentric and down-to-earth spirit that she seems to have inherited from her late father, George.

-At several points in an interview with the AP, Shakespeare and Company’s resident dog, appropriately named Colette, interrupted with barking.
+At several points in an interview with The Associated Press, Shakespeare and Company’s resident dog, named Colette, interrupted with barking.
 Whitman said it was because Colette had a strong opinion on certain matters.

 Shakespeare and Company’s financial troubles didn’t begin with the coronavirus pandemic.
 Paris in recent years has been a theater of calamities that caused lasting problems for small shops and businesses that rely on out-of-town visitors — from terrorist attacks and anti-government protests to the devastating April 2019 fire that closed Notre Dame Cathedral.